GothenburgBitFactory/bugwarrior/bugwarrior/docs/common_configuration.rst

-In addition to the ``[general]`` section, sections may be named ``[flavor.myflavor]`` and may be selected using the ``--flavor`` option to ``bugwarrior-pull``.
+In addition to the ``[general]`` section, sections may be named ``[flavor.myflavor]`` and may be selected using the ``--flavor`` option to ``bugwarrior pull``.
 This section will then be used rather than the ``[general]`` section.

 A more-detailed example configuration can be found at